Aisha Ahmad Suleiman

 Aisha Ahmad Suleiman born (17 December 2001) is a Northern Nigerian female polo player, photographer, and entrepreneur.
 She is from Kogi state.
 She was born and brought up in Kaduna state, Nigeria.
-Aisha is one of the very few black female polo players in the world and the only female polo player from the Northern Nigeria at the moment.
+Suleiman is one of the very few black female polo players in the world and the only female polo player from the Northern Nigeria at the moment.
 She plays for the Kaduna Polo Club.